Nuitka/Nuitka/Developer_Manual.rst

    f = _tmp5
    g = _tmp6

-That way, the unpacking is decomposed into multiple simple assignments.
+That way, the unpacking is decomposed into multiple simple statementy.
 It will be the job of optimizations to try and remove unnecessary unpacking, in case e.g. the source is a known tuple or list creation.